Forward pass: Change in ball shape

-Specification of the size of the ball for the American game came in 1912, but it was still essentially a rugby ball.
+Specification of the size of the ball for the American game came in 1912.
 Increased use of the forward pass encouraged adoption of a narrower ball, starting with changes in the 1920s which enhanced rifled throwing and also spiral punting.
 This had the consequence of all but eliminating the drop kick from the American game.

 Rugby football

 In the two codes of rugby (union and league), a forward pass is against the rules.
 Normally this results in a scrum to the opposing team, but on rare occasions a penalty may be awarded if the referee is of the belief that the ball was deliberately thrown forward.

 In both codes of rugby the direction of the pass is relative to the player making the pass and not to the actual path relative to the ground.
 A forward pass occurs when the player passes the ball forward in relation to himself.
 (This applies only to the movement of the player, not to the direction in which the passer is facing, i.e. if the player is facing backwards and passes toward their team's goal area, it is not forward; and conversely, if the player passes toward the opponent's goal area, it is forward.)
 In rugby league, the video referee may not make judgements on whether a pass is forward.

 The garryowen, as well as the cross-field kick, while not as reliable as the forward pass and more difficult to execute successfully, can provide some of the function that a forward pass does in American and Canadian football.